Opening Insights: Learn It by Doing It

 This solution empowers Communities to obtain a sustainable UAS Co-Lab™.

 Learning effectiveness and wisdom transfer rely on evidence-based measurements.
 Today, we see the need for data science to go beyond algorithms and focus on how data is collected to ensure confirmation bias is reduced and skewed data is minimized.

 AwareComm® is revolutionizing the data science world with its patent-pending Sentient Analysis™ data gathering and analysis process.
 The process incorporates the Socratic Method and copyrighted Relational Models to effectively quantify human behavior.
 It supports and empowers rather than manipulating like contemporary data analysis methods.
 In addition to learning what people are thinking and doing, Sentient Analysis™ allows us to discern WHY people think and do the things they do.

 Encouraging research and development, AwareComm® provides a quick, easy and effective way (see model below) to establish and fund Co-Labs as research institutes.
 The model ensures Co-Labs are implemented, funded and sustained through community partnerships with businesses and universities.
 This symbiotic relationship ensures sustainability of all stakeholders through re-investment and recurring benefits from the partnership.

 The youth are the leaders of tomorrow.
 They will inherit the responsibilities of our world and will account for mistakes made before their time.
 Their future will be shaped by how they learn to collaborate and integrate changing technology into their lives.

 If you are excited about what’s happening in the field of UAS, so are we!
-Opportunities for students and their communities to explore new pathways to the future are under development.
-In the UAS Co-Lab we offer experiential education, interactive blogs and a community of knowledge.
+Opportunities for students and their communities to explore new pathways to the future are being built now.
+In the UAS Co-Lab™ we offer experiential education, interactive blogs and a community of wisdom.
 To join the UAS discussion and begin shaping the future for this technology, simply share your insight below.
 Don’t wait for the future to come to you…